shady-robot/knowledge-practice-insight/computer_science/knowledge/frontend/nextjs/README.md

 other pages is not served initially.
 In a production build of Next.js, whenever `Link` component appear in the browser's viewport, Next.js automatically prefetches the code for the linked page in the background.

+To improve the navigation experience, Next.js automatically code splits your application by route segments.
+Splitting code by routes means that pages become isolated.
+If a certain page throws an error, the rest of the application will still work.

+Next.js automatically prefetches the code for the linked route in the background.
+By the time the user clicks the link, the code for the destination page will already be loaded in the background, and this is what makes the page transition near-instant.

 ### Assets